 Incorporation and Business Transactions

 Zaher Fallahi, Attorney At Law and Certified Public Accountant (CPA), is a Law and CPA firm.
 We are licensed in California and Washington D. C., and assist clients with their incorporation, legal and tax implication of all types of legal entities.
-Telephone appointments are available for long-distance clients.
-Toll Free 877-687-7558.
+Consultation is available via Toll Free 877-687-7558.